5monkeys/django-bananas/README.rst

 bananas.drf.fencing - Fence DRF views with HTTP conditional headers
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Microframework for guarding DRF views with HTTP conditionals.
+Building blocks for composing HTTP conditionals to guard DRF views.
 Built to work well in conjunction with ``BananasAdminAPI`` and ``TimeStampedModel``.
+This feature requires installation with the ``drf`` extra.

+Fences add a header parameter to the exposed OpenAPI schema if you're using drf-yasg.

 ``allow_if_unmodified_since``
 =============================